DaveSkender/Stock.Indicators/Indicators/BollingerBands/README.md

 IEnumerable<BollingerBandsResult>
 ```

-The first `N-1` slow periods + signal period will have `null` values since there's not enough data to calculate.
+The first `N-1` periods will have `null` values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 ### BollingerBandsResult